What does Augustine mean?

-Augustine \a(u)-gusti-ne, aug(us)-tine\ as a boy's name (also used as girl's name Augustine), is of Latin origin, and the meaning of Augustine is "great, magnificient".
+Augustine [au-gus-tine] as a boys' name (also used less regularly as girls' name Augustine) is of Latin origin, and the meaning of Augustine is "great, magnificient".
 Diminutive of August; English form of the Latin name Augustinus, which is itself a derivative of Augustus.
 Saint Augustine of Hippo (fifth century) was perhaps the greatest of the Fathers of the Christian Church.
 He formulated the principles followed by the numerous medieval communities named after him as Austin canons, friars, and nuns.
-In England, Saint Augustine (sixth century) was the first archbishop of Canterbury famous for the frank "Confessions", in which he says, "Oh God, make me chaste - but not yet".
+He was famous for the frank "Confessions", in which he says, "Oh God, make me chaste, but not yet".
+In England, Saint Augustine (sixth century) was the first archbishop of Canterbury.

 Augustine is a somewhat prominent first name for males (#806 out of 1220, Top 66%) and an even more prominent last name for both adults and children (#2534 out of 150436, Top 2%).
 (2000 U.S. Census)